Economic Indicators

 Federal Reserve Cutting Rates

-• The Federal Reserve has announced its first rate cut of the year, reducing its benchmark interest rate by 0.25 percentage points to a target range of 4% to 4.25%.
-Despite this move, inflation continues to exceed the Fed’s 2% target, with the Consumer Price Index rising to 2.9% in August.
+• The Federal Reserve has announced its second rate cut of the year, reducing its benchmark interest rate by 0.25 percentage points to a target range of 3.75% to 4.00%.
+Despite this move, inflation continues to exceed the Fed’s 2% target, with the Consumer Price Index rising to 3.0% in September.

 New Business Applications